CW3E/MET-tools/README.md

 where the executable singularity image is the output file `met-10.0.1.simg`.

 ### Singularity Containers
-To get started with this repository, you will need to download the required Singularity containers.
+To get started with this repository, the required Singularity containers need to be downloaded.
 These Singularity containers replace the need for the user to initialize the conda environment manually, making the workflow more portable and user-friendly.
-Two Singularity containers are provided, one for the NetCDF environment and one for the iPython environment.
+Two Singularity containers are provided, one for the NetCDF pre-processing environment and one for the iPython post-processing environment.
 These containers can be obtained by running the following lines of code.

 Bash scripts use the Conda environment `netcdf` to process NetCDF files.
 This Singularity container can be obtained by running the following: